Continuous and progressive aspects: French

 French does not have a continuous aspect per se; events that English would describe using its continuous aspect, French would describe using a neutral aspect.
 Many express what they are doing in French by just using the present tense.
 That being said, French can express a continuous sense using the periphrastic construction être en train de ("to be in the middle of") followed by a simple infinitive; for example, English's "we were eating" might be expressed in French either as nous étions en train de manger (literally "we were in the middle of eating"), or as simply nous mangions ("we ate").

-An exception is in relating events that took place in the past: the imperfect (or imparfait) has a continuous aspect in relation to the simple (historic) past (or passé simple); e.g. nous mangions quand il frappa à la porte ("we were eating when he knocked at the door").
+An exception is in relating events that took place in the past: the imperfect (or imparfait) has a continuous aspect in relation to the (historic) simple past (or passé simple); e.g. nous mangions quand il frappa à la porte ("we were eating when he knocked at the door").
 However, the compound past (passé composé) is more often used to denote past events with a neutral aspect in a non-narrative context.

 It is also possible to use the present participle (or participe présent) as a gerund (or gérondif) in relation to the tense of the opposed verb, e.g. Nous mangeant, il frappait à la porte, opposed here to the imperfect but the simple past is also possible, e.g. nous mangeant, il frappa à la porte.
 In such construction (used without any leading preposition en), the required subject for the gerund verb takes the indirect form when it is a pronoun allowing such distinction, so the normal subjects je/tu/il/ils are changed to moi/toi/lui/eux, e.g. Moi mangeant... instead of Je mangeant..., but Nous mangeant...